Samuel Roth: Successes (1920s)

 In the mid-1920s, with money earned by establishing a school for teaching immigrants English, Roth founded four literary magazines.
-These included Beau, a forerunner of Esquire and perhaps the first American "men's magazine."
+These included Beau, a forerunner of Esquire and perhaps the first American "men's magazine.”
 The most important products in his short-lived magazine empire were the quarterly Two Worlds and Two Worlds Monthly.
 He chose to publish (in some cases, without permission) some sexually explicit, contemporary authors, including (in Two Worlds Monthly), segments of James Joyce's Ulysses.
 Joyce won an injunction to stop Roth from printing these expurgated installments.
 Joyce's publisher Sylvia Beach, at the writer's urging, engineered an international protest in 1927 against Roth, although the nature of copyright law at the time made the charge of piracy debatable.
 Due to the well-organized protest of 167 authors against him, Roth became an international literary pariah, and Random House won its case to "de-censor" Ulysses in 1934.

 Roth soon after published pirated editions of Lady Chatterley's Lover, most likely the first American to do so.
 After a raid on his Fifth Avenue warehouse by the New York Society for the Suppression of Vice in 1929, Roth spent over a year in prison on Welfare Island, and in Philadelphia, for distributing material deemed obscene.

-Written under the pressures of bankruptcy, he published Jews Must Live, described by some critics as an example of Jewish self-hatred.
+Written under the pressures of bankruptcy, he published Jews Must Live, a collection of autobiographical and polemical reflections about his Jewish identity, described by critics as an example of Jewish self-hatred.